roryl/lucee-book/control_flow.md

 {% gist id="https://gist.github.com/roryl/11c5a5ab8cf061ab1621",file="loop.cfm" %}{% endgist %}

 ###Looping with Labels
-It is possible to `break;` out of loop and `continue;' loops and resume execution at particular lables.
+It is possible to `break;` out of loop and `continue;` loops and resume execution at particular lables.
 This is particularly useful when executing nested loops, and when breaking out of a child loop, wanting to continue execution at a parent, or after a parent.

 ####For Loop with Label;
 {% gist id="https://gist.github.com/roryl/11c5a5ab8cf061ab1621",file="for_loop_label.cfm" %}{% endgist %}